If you’re considering moving to North Carolina, we’ll ask you one simple question: why haven’t you already?

 Durham is part of the Research Triangle, and it is known as the City of Medicine for many reasons.
 It has one of the top 10 hospitals in the U.S. and a physician-to-population ratio almost 5 times the national average.
 Home to Duke University, Durham is one of the few popular sports towns in North Carolina.
 Residents love their Blue Devils!

 Home to the University of North Carolina and its Carolina Tar Heels, Chapel Hill is a thriving college town not far from Raleigh and Durham.
-Durham’s economy is closely tied to technology, science and the arts, and it boasts a strong educational program.
-From locally owned ice cream shops to breathtaking views of Jordan Lake, Chapel Hill is all about living authentically.
+But, Chapel Hill is much more than a college town.
+The economy is closely tied to technology, science, and the arts.
+From its picturesque downtown and historic campus to the renowned Ackland Art Museum and breathtaking views of Jordan Lake, Chapel Hill is all about living authentically.

 Calling all foodies: Asheville is THE place to be for food.

 But really—it’s officially dubbed the world’s only “Foodtopian Society,” where residents believe incredible food fuels everything.
-Residents can enjoy the culinary collaborators’ creativity, passion and local flavors that combine into a unique experience for all.
-Between delicious food, an eclectic music and arts scene, and outdoor adventures at nearby Blue Ridge Parkway, you’ll never run out of things to do.
+Residents can enjoy the culinary collaborators’ creativity, passion, and local flavors that combine into a unique experience for all.
+Don’t forget a craft beer.
+Asheville has been named Beer City USA four times.
+Between delicious food and beer, an eclectic music and arts scene, and outdoor adventures at nearby Blue Ridge Parkway, you’ll never run out of things to do.

 Located in the Outer Banks region, Wilmington is the ultimate destination for beach lovers.

 In a short drive, residents can visit Wrightsville Beach, Carolina Beach and Kure Beach.
 Unlike many of North Carolina’s top areas, Wilmington is far from suburbia.
 This historic port town is quaint, charming, and most of all, friendly.
-The area encourages locally owned shops, small businesses and even a dog-friendly downtown.
+The area encourages locally owned shops, small businesses, and even a dog-friendly downtown.
+You might also catch a glimpse of a famous actor here from time to time.
+Wilmington has been called the Hollywood of the East, or Wilmywood, because of the TV shows and movies filmed here.
 For those who appreciate an eclectic, laid back lifestyle, Wilmington would make the perfect home.

 What is the cost of living in North Carolina?

 If you’re relocating from a larger metro area, you can also expect more house for your money.
-At 23 percent below the national average, Charlotte has one of the most affordable housing markets in the country.
+Charlotte has one of the most affordable big city housing markets in the country.
 The cost of living in Asheville, for example, is 44 percent lower than New York City—while the salaries are only 27 percent lower.
+Some of the most affordable cities are Greensboro, High Point, and Winston-Salem.

 The median home price in Charlotte is around $240,000.
 If you’re looking to purchase a home, act now!
-Trulia experts predict an increase in home prices over the next year.
+Realtor.com experts predict continued growth in Charlotte home prices.
 Here’s what you can expect if you’re looking to rent in North Carolina:

 - Studio apartment: $985 compared to a national average of $1,050